shyam-ramakrishnan/personal_web/content/home/contact.md

 autolink = true

 +++
-You can get in touch with me by sending me an email or connecting via LinkedIn.
-If you have an interesting project or opportunity, I'd like to hear more.
+If you have an interesting project or an opportunity, please connect with me on LinkedIn or send me an email.

 <script type="text/javascript" src="https://platform.linkedin.com/badges/js/profile.js" async defer></script>